 In the case of works that appeared in other than Roman script (Cyrillic, Arabic letters, Chinese and Japanese characters, etc.) use either the transcription into Latin letters in accordance with the west-European standard, and/or present the name in parentheses in English or in some other congress language, as far as it was used in the name or summary, however, always in a uniform manner throughout the list of references.

 The authors will receive their works for proofreading.
 No fee is paid for the works.
-The first authors will obtain 1 complete issue of the journal and PDF file of each original work free.
+The first authors will obtain Pdf file of each original work free.

 Submission of a manuscript implies: that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities - tacitly or explicitly - at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.
 After sending the Manuscript to the editors, the author agrees to comply with Publications Ethics.